 Who Should Attend?

-Recent and soon-to-be graduates are invited to participate in this year’s Student Portfolio Review.
+Recent and soon-to-be graduates are invited to participate in the Student Portfolio Review.
 Undergraduate as well as graduate students are encouraged to attend.

 If your portfolio isn’t ready to be unveiled to the public just yet or you're still early in your education, you are still welcome to attend the portfolio review as an observer.
 Observers are allowed to walk the review area and listen in on the conversations and view the portfolios.